Compare Tree Removal Quotes Now

 You can keep a dead tree, but it is not advisable.
 Dead trees become more and more hazardous as time goes on and the likelihood of it falling and damaging or hurting persons or property increases also.

-If your dead tree is on a large property and there is very little to no chance of it damage anything, then I guess you could in theory keep it.
+If your dead tree is on a large property and there is very little to no chance of it damaging anything, then I guess you could in theory keep it.

-It is always advisable, however, to remove dead trees as they attract unwanted termites that can eventually make their way to your home.
+It is always advisable to use a dead tree removal service for the safe disposal of dead trees as they attract unwanted termites that can eventually make their way to your home.
 Better to be safe than sorry.

 Author: Ben McInerney – Ben is a qualified arborist with 15 plus years of industry experience in Arboriculture.
 He ran a successful tree service before turning to writing and publishing.
 Ben is dedicated to providing users with the most accurate up-to-date information on everything trees.